glucksfall/atlas/docs/NetGenomeGraphs.rst

    The DNA features are five: ``pro`` followed by a number, ``rbs``, ``cds``, ``ter`` followed by a number, and ``BS-`` to define DNA binding sites.

-2. The next columns declare rates:
+2. The next columns declare rate values:

    * ``RNAP_FWD_DOCK_RATE`` and ``RNAP_RVS_DOCK_RATE`` are valid values only for the description of the reversible interaction of the RNA Polymerase to the promoters.
    * ``RNAP_FWD_SLIDE_RATE`` are valid values for the transition of the RNA Polymerase from the ``UPSTREAM`` to the ``DOWNSTREAM`` DNA parts.
 We describe rules where the RNA Polymerase could not move back.